This article was co-authored by Jeff Bramschreiber, CPA, partner at our affiliate Wipfli LLP.

 This level of personalized service, support and transparency also extends to the individuals advising on the investments that make up your plan.
 As a physician, you uphold the duty to provide high-quality, well-conceived care to your patients.
-Similarly, the advisor who oversees the investments in your retirement plan upholds his or her own duty to you and your employees: to serve as a fiduciary and to act solely in your collective best interests when making recommendations on behalf of the plan.
+Similarly, the advisor who oversees the investments in your retirement plan upholds their own duty to you and your employees: to serve as a fiduciary and to act solely in your collective best interests when making recommendations on behalf of the plan.

 Be sure that the provider you choose states, in writing, that it is legally bound to serve as a fiduciary to your plan.
 Additionally, your provider should be highly involved in educating your employees to help them make the right selection of investments, given their risk tolerance, retirement time horizon and goals.
 The provider should make it easy for employees to select a well-diversified, low-cost investment portfolio, and be available to meet with them one-on-one to answer questions about the investment program.

-For instance, Wipfli and Wipfli Hewins offer a complimentary retirement plan analysis service that benchmarks practice owners’ current plan fees, costs, investment options and more (if you currently do not have a plan, we can assess your needs as well).
+For instance, Wipfli and Wipfli Financial offer a complimentary retirement plan analysis service that benchmarks practice owners’ current plan fees, costs, investment options and more (if you currently do not have a plan, we can assess your needs as well).
 You may also visit the U.S. Department of Labor’s website for a complete list of the actions expected of retirement plan fiduciaries, under the law.